jtsteinbach/sandbox/README.md

 ### `sb journal [-n <count>]`

-The operation log, with detail for every operation type: ref moves with old → new hashes and any bypass flags, releases, switches, branch removals, lock releases (with `· forced` when forced), ignore rules, shared/durability changes, identity registrations, and pack/export/unpack events.
+The operation log, with detail for every operation type: ref moves with old → new hashes and any bypass, redaction, or initial-save markers; releases; switches; branch removals; lock releases (with `· forced` when forced); lock reverts (with the paths put back and the hashes of the bytes kept); ignore rules; durability changes; identity registrations; and pack/export/unpack events.
 Ends by re-verifying the chain.

 ### `sb info`